hasanince82/hasanince82/README.md

 - 👋 Hi, I’m @hasanince82
 - 👀 I’m interested in Java, ElasticSearch, Lucene, Ionic, VueJs, Css
 - 🌱 I’m currently learning VueJs
 - 💞️ I’m looking to collaborate on Research and Development
-- 📫 How to reach me hasanince82@hotmail.com

 <!---
 hasanince82/hasanince82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.